SUC-DriverOld/MSST-WebUI/docs/inference.md

   ```

 - `output_format: str`: The output format for separated files.
 Choices: ['wav', 'flac', 'mp3'].
-- `invert_using_spec: bool`: Invert secondary stem using spectogram instead of waveform.
 - `use_cpu: bool`: Focusing CPU for inference.
 - `vr_params: Dict[str, Any]`: The parameters for the VR model.
   - `batch_size: int`: Number of batches to process at a time. higher = more RAM, slightly faster processing.